Your application is the place to highlight your strengths and provides you with the opportunity to distinguish yourself as an applicant!

 - We will assume your locations are accurate and updated, so please update as necessary to avoid being sent for roles outside of your commute preferences

 You can edit your application at any time unless your application is under review by Ignited staff.
 Once you have made changes, be sure to hit the “Save Draft” button at the bottom of the page to save your updates.
-Once your application is approved and the Fellowship Matching process has begun, whatever you have saved in your application at the time your resume is sent to a Host Mentor is what they will see.
+Once your application is approved and the Fellowship Matching process has begun, whatever you have saved in your application at the time your resume is sent to a Project Mentor is what they will see.